juhp/fbrnch/README.md

 ## Known issues
 - parallel builds will push local package commits without asking
-- only checks if already built by NVR not githash
+- currently only checks if already built by NVR not githash
 - authentication is not implemented yet natively for Koji, Bodhi, Pagure (and source upload)
   - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web RPC for speed and control.
-- does not take package.cfg into account, eg for epel8-playground

 ## Motivation and history
 This project started off (as "fedbrnch") basically as a simple tool to